swcarpentry/python-novice-inflammation/07-defensive.md

 To achieve that,
 we need to:

-*   write programs that check their own operation,
+*   Write programs that check their own operation.
-*   write and run tests for widely-used functions, and
+*   Write and run tests for widely-used functions.
-*   make sure we know what "correct" actually means.
+*   Make sure we know what "correct" actually means.

 The good news is,
 doing these things will speed up our programming,